marc-mosca/Linear-Regression/README.md

 make install
 ```

-3. Launch the program :
+3. Launch the program of your choice

 Training :